 Solo research exhibition by Justin Bennett.

 From April until November 2017 Justin Bennett was resident at Overtoon in Brussels, a platform for production, distribution and research of sound art, installations and experimental media art.
-Goal of the residency was to investigate the acoustic territories of the city of Brussels.
+The goal of the residency was to investigate the acoustic territories of the city of Brussels.
 Territories of language: voices, narratives.
 Territories of security: signals, announcements and sirens.
 Territories of work.
 Territories of birds and other animals.
 Underground territories: the reverberations and resonances of the tunnels and passageways of the city.

 The city of Brussels fascinated him - because of the stratification of its history, the multicultural aspects, the labyrinthine urban structure with large underground tunnel networks and 19th century passages.
 As well as Brussels' ambiguity as capital, as a collection of villages with different ethnic characters, as a melting pot of languages, as the bureaucratic centre of Europe.